 Bombay Bustle, Mayfair

 The Jamavar team have also brought Bombay’s Bustle to Mayfair’s Maddox Street, with interiors styled after vintage train carriages and subtle tributes to Bombay’s iconic dabbawallas.

-As for the menu, it reflects the amalgamation of cultures and influences characteristic of a city that has historically attracted people from all over India.
+As for the menu, it reflects the amalgamation of cultures characteristic of a city that has historically attracted people from all over India.
 Expect South Indian staples (including exemplary dosas) alongside North Indian Tandoori dishes, with plenty of Bombay street eats along the way too!
 Full review, here

 Talli Joe, Seven Dials